Poland

 Germanic

-Yidish Mainly in big cities 2005 Act on National and Ethnic Minorities and Regional Languages / Ustawa o mniejszościach narodowych i etnicznych oraz o języku regionalnym / 90 (given) Household Language 2011 8b (Nearly extinct) Part II & Part III
+Yidish Mainly in big cities 2005 Act on National and Ethnic Minorities and Regional Languages / Ustawa o mniejszościach narodowych i etnicznych oraz o języku regionalnym 90 (given) Household Language 2011 8b (Nearly extinct) Part II & Part III

-Non-ECRML Languages
+Non-ECRML Languages (Ethnologue)

-This includes languages listed with an 'established status' in Ethnologue, the Endangered Languages Project or the UNESCO World Atlas (once it is available again).
-The data on legal recognition, national number, and endangerment level was taken over from the original source, reflecting these sources’ current state and gaps of knowledge.
+Languages listed with an 'established status' in Ethnologue.
+The data on legal recognition, national number, and endangerment level was taken from Ethnologue, reflecting its current state and gaps of knowledge.

 Language Endonym Geographic Area Source Legal Recognition Legal Document Source National Number Bases for Calculation Estimation Date Source Endangerment Level